rrvt/MakeApp/README.md

 # MakeApp
 An application to build a new application from a template.
-There are two steps:
+There are three steps:

+  = Specify the type of application:

+    * An MFC Doc/View application with one document and one view.
+    * An MFC Dialog Box with a menu, toolbar with limited controls, a status bar and an empty client area.

   - Specify the path to a place (directory aka folder) where the new application directory will be placed.
-    Note, an application is composed of a solution file and one or more project files.
-The solution file will be placed in a directory with the same name as the Project Name.
-For example a new spp named AlphaBeta, the solution directory will be in "...\AlphaBeta\AlphaBeta\" and the file name will be "AlphaBeta.sln".
-The project file will be "...\AlphaBeta\AlphaBeta.prj\" and the project file name will be "AlphaBeta.vcxproj:.
+    Note, the application, say AlphaBeta, will be composed of four subdirectories:

+    * AlphaBeta     -- at ...\BaseDir\AlphaBeta\AlphaBeta
+    * AlphaBeta.hlp -- at ...\BaseDir\AlphaBeta\AlphaBeta.hlp
+    * AlphaBeta.prj -- at ...\BaseDir\AlphaBeta\AlphaBeta.prj
+    * AlphaBeta.wix -- at ...\BaseDir\AlphaBeta\AlphaBeta.wix

+    Each subdirectory contains part of the project:

+    * AlphaBeta     -- Solution file (The Visual Studio file that describes all the parts)
+    * AlphaBeta.hlp -- Help files (see description of HTML Help Workshop 4.74.8702.0 below)
+    * AlphaBeta.prj -- Project files from which the application is built
+    * AlphaBeta.wix -- Wix Installation File (Product.wxs) from which an msi installer file is created

  - One caveat concerning the placement of the Library directory and the new project:  The new project and the Library should both have the same parent directory.
 If that is not the case then the properties of the new project will need to be changed to reflect the location of the Library project file (i.e. ...\Library\Library.prj\Library.vcxproj).

-  - The smokestack Icon is used to specify the Project Name (i.e. the directory name for the project and all critical directories and filenames within the outer directory) and to specify a Visible name that will be used in the left hand part of the window's title bar and the Window Description (the right hand part of the window title.)
+  - The second step is to specify four attributes:

+    * The Project Type: Doc/View or Dialog Box
+    * The Project Name
+    * An Englishish Title (appears on the upper border of the window and other places)
+    * A Description of the the first page to appear (e.g. "Main Page")

+    The smokestack Icon brings up a dialog box to specify these items.
+When OK is selected the project is built.

   - For some reason, the solution file does not seem to contain the dependency list used by vs2017 (or I could not deduce where it is in the solution file).
 So there is a message at the end of the project production to set the dependencies in Visual Studio.
 The prject may compile fine as the order of the projects in the solution file is correct, but there is not guarantee that it will stay that way.

-When the dialog box is closed by selecting the OK button MakeApp then copies and changes all the relevant files to correspond to the instructions.

 It turns out that windows does not necessarily display and/or print the Courier New font as 1/10 of inch wide characters.
 So MakeApp implements a technique to adjust the size of the Courier New Font.
 The